dbohdan/ferripaste/README.md

 url = "https://paste.example.com"

 # One of the two token options:
-# 1. The literal token.
+# 1. A literal token.
 token = "foo123"
-# 2. The command to get the token.
+# 2. A command to get the token.
 token-command = "pass show paste.example.com"
 ```